aestasit/devops-masterclass-provisioning/STEPS.md

 - `gradlew updateApt`
 - `generateSSLCertificates`

-- `gradlew provisionPuppet` or `gradlew provisionAnsible`
+- `gradlew provisionPuppet`

 - wait 5 minutes for all services to fully initialize
-- manually access rancher UI from browser

-- `gradlew initializeKibana`
+- go to GitLab, set new password for root, create api token for root with all permissions and change gradle.properties to contain that token
 - `gradlew initializeGitlab`

-- `gradlew initializeRancher`

-- manually create admin user in Jenkins
+- TODO: manually create admin user in Jenkins

 - `gradlew updateJenkinsItems`

 - `gradlew listIps`
 - `gradlew listKeys`
 - `gradlew listNetwork`

+- TODO: `gradlew initializeKibana`

+- TODO: manually access rancher UI from browser
+- TODO: `gradlew initializeRancher`

 Tear-down steps: